AashitaK/AashitaK.github.io/_posts/2017-07-06-Scraping-data.md

 Xml.etree.ElementTree library in Python is specially designed to work with XML files.
 XML(Extensible Markup Language) is a markup language, like HTML, designed to store and exchange data in a format that is both human-readable and machine-readable.
 Like HTML, it has tags and a tree-like structure.
 This library works similar to BeautifulSoup above?

 To be continued...

+Any questions, comments and/or suggestions are welcome!
+If you find this blog useful, the icons below lets you share it in social media.